aishwarya0714/Daily-Preparation-/JavaBasic.md

 ### 4. contains() -
    check if specified char is present in string and return True else return false.

+   ⌛Limitations -
+      1. he contains() method should not be used to search for a character in a string.
+Doing so results in an error.
+      2. The contains() method only checks for the presence or absence of a string in another string.
+      3. It never reveals at which index the searched index is found.
+Because of these limitations, it is better to use the indexOf() method instead of the contains() method.

  ##### ⚠️ Exception - NullPointerException

 ### 5.